The Overall High School Competition Rulebook can be viewed here.

 4.3 Post Match Process

 Results must be reported to PlayVS within 1 hours after a match has ended.
-The winning team’s coach is responsible for reporting results in their "Mission Control" dashboard.
+The winning team’s coach is responsible for reporting results in their "Lobby" dashboard.

 4.3.2 Next Match